RISC-V: Arithmetic and logic sets

 RISC-V segregates math into a minimal set of integer instructions (set I) with add, subtract, shift, bitwise logic and comparing-branches.
 These can simulate most of the other RISC-V instruction sets with software.
 (The atomic instructions are a notable exception.)
-RISC-V integer instructions lack the count leading zero and bit-field operations normally used to speed software floating-point in a pure-integer processor, However, while nominally in the bit manipulation extension, the ratified Zbb, Zba and Zbs extensions contain further integer instructions including a count leading zero instruction.
+RISC-V integer instructions lack the count leading zero and bit-field operations normally used to speed up software floating-point in a pure-integer processor, however, while nominally in the bit manipulation extension, the ratified Zbb, Zba and Zbs extensions contain further integer instructions including a count leading zero instruction.

 The integer multiplication instructions (set M) include signed and unsigned multiply and divide.
 Double-precision integer multiplies and divides are included, as multiplies and divides that produce the high word of the result.
 The ISA document recommends that implementors of CPUs and compilers fuse a standardized sequence of high and low multiply and divide instructions to one operation if possible.

 The floating-point instructions (set F) include single-precision arithmetic and also comparison-branches similar to the integer arithmetic.
 It requires an additional set of 32 floating-point registers.
 These are separate from the integer registers.
 The double-precision floating point instructions (set D) generally assume that the floating-point registers are 64-bit (i.e., double-width), and the F subset is coordinated with the D set.
 A quad-precision 128-bit floating-point ISA (Q) is also defined.
 RISC-V computers without floating-point can use a floating-point software library.

 RISC-V does not cause exceptions on arithmetic errors, including overflow, underflow, subnormal, and divide by zero.
 Instead, both integer and floating-point arithmetic produce reasonable default values, and floating-point instructions set status bits.
 Divide-by-zero can be discovered by one branch after the division.
 The status bits can be tested by an operating system or periodic interrupt.